zeyus/QTM_Bela_Sonification/README.md

 ## Sonification

 1. Connect the Bela to the computer where Qualisys Track Manager (or with network access) will run via USB.
-1. Clone / download the repository to your PC
+2. Clone / download the repository to your PC **important note:** if you would like to access the data in the `data` directory, you will need to install [Git LFS](https://git-lfs.github.com/) and run `git lfs pull` after cloning.
     ```sh
     git clone https://github.com/zeyus/QTM_Bela_Sonification.git
+    # optionally, with git lfs
+    git lfs pull
     ```
-1. Start Qualisys Track Manager, open a project with at least 2 labelled markers
+3. Start Qualisys Track Manager, open a project with at least 2 labelled markers
-1. Edit `src/render.cpp` to change the marker names to match the ones in your project and the IP address of the computer running QTM
+4. Edit `src/render.cpp` to change the marker names to match the ones in your project and the IP address of the computer running QTM
-1. TBD: sonification scheme
+5. TBD: sonification scheme
-1. Copy the src directory to the Bela project directory
+6. Copy the src directory to the Bela project directory
     ```sh
     scp -r QTM_Bela_Sonification/src root@192.168.2.6:/root/Bela/projects/QTM_Bela_Sonification
     ```
-1. Start the QTM recording / playback with real-time output enabled
+7. Start the QTM recording / playback with real-time output enabled
-1. Connect to the Bela board via SSH and run the project
+8. Connect to the Bela board via SSH and run the project
     ```sh
     ssh root@192.168.2.6
     /root/Bela/scripts/run_project.sh QTM_Bela_Sonification -c "--use-analog no --use-digital no --period 32 --high-performance-mode --stop-button-pin=-1 --disable-led"